ZachIsAGardner/Shmetsy/README.md

 ```

-* Cart actions are included within the listings controller using custom routes.
+Cart actions are included within the listings controller using custom routes.
 Eliminating the requirement of making a whole new controller for carts.

+Items are removed based on name regardless of quantity.

 ```javascript
 def purchase